 What if I want to bring a non-rider with me?

 Totally fine!
-Non riders save $500 off normal cost of the trip and are welcome to join us in the van.
+Non riders save $400 off normal cost of the trip and are welcome to join us in the van.
 There are stunning hikes at every location.
 The house is also well suited for amazing yoga practices etc., or just catching up on email.
+Town is a 20 minute walk down a beautiful river trail, or a 5 minute ride by bus.

 Do I need to rent a car?